 Contrary to bilingual education from the early childhood, a different view is prevalent that suggests that the medium of education should be MT because education using MT is the most effective way of the development of a nation.
 Those who advocate for monolingual education say about the advantages of educating children in their mother tongue both for their later acquisition and transference of reading skills to other languages and for their total gain from educational input.
-MT-based education has become an important concept in the field of primary education.
+MT-based education has become an important concept in the field of primary education in many parts of the world (Dea et al., 2014).
+MT-based education has a positive role in ensuring quality education.
 The use of MT as a medium of instruction during one's early years of schooling results in improved acquisition of knowledge (Benson, cited in Dea et al., 2014).